Man United beats Leicester on penalty to end wait for win

 MANCHESTER, England (AP) — Manchester United earned its first win in over a month in beating Leicester 1-0 thanks to an early Marcus Rashford penalty on Saturday.

-United lost one and drew two of its last three English Premier League games, but seized the lead early against Leicester when Rashford was brought down by Caglar Soyuncu.
+United lost one and drew two of its last three English Premier League games since beating Chelsea 4-0 on the opening day, but seized the lead early against Leicester.

-Rashford stepped up to score with a powerful strike from the spot in the eigth minute.
-He also hit the bar from a free kick late on.
+Rashford was brought down by Caglar Soyuncu, who’s taken over in Leicester’s defense after United signed Harry Maguire, and stepped up to score with a powerful strike from the spot in the eighth minute.

+United had missed two penalties since scoring one in the win over Chelsea, and Paul Pogba had been targeted with racial abuse on Twitter following a penalty miss last month.

+After the fast start, however, United’s energy dissipated.
+Manager Ole Gunnar Solskjaer admitted the team failed to win games even when “performances have been miles better than this.”

 Leicester, which had been unbeaten in its first four league games, nearly leveled in the 30th when goalkeeper David de Gea was forced to leap to keep out a long-range shot from Ben Chilwell.
 That was de Gea’s second big save of the game after stopping James Maddison’s shot in the opening minutes.